meom-group/tutos/README.md

 Welcome to MEOM !

-Here you can find useful informations about how we make scientific analysis in the MEOM-GROUP.
+Here you can find useful informations about how we make scientific analysis.

  - First, we are using mostly Linux and Mac distributions, so a prerequisiste is to know the basics Unix Shell commands, if it is not your case, have a look at this [tutorial](https://swcarpentry.github.io/shell-novice/)